 - Coyotes acting aggressively toward adults during mid-day.

-Coyotes suffer from various diseases, including distemper, hepatitis, parvo virus, and demodectic and sarcoptic mange (caused by parasitic mites, Figure 5).
+Coyotes suffer from various diseases, including distemper, hepatitis, parvo virus, and demodectic and sarcoptic mange (caused by parasitic mites).
 Rabies and tularemia also occur and may be transmitted to other animals and humans.
 Coyotes harbor numerous parasites including mites, ticks, fleas, worms, and flukes.